charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 NG was exposed to germs via indonesia. people from western europe got clobbered by NG germs. people from indonesia didn't.

 australia better for european crops and livestock.

+austronesian expansion map. p341

+proto-indo-european. many languages have similar words for sheep, since everyone had sheep 6000 years ago when the languages diverged. but words for gun are different. similarly, we can look at proto-austronesian languages. similar words for boat, bird, pig, dog. but different words for banana, yam, coconut. those foods were encountered after the populations started to spread. p343

+austronesian expansion wiped away original indonesians (hunter gatherers) but did not wipe out people in NG (food producers). instead, contact spread crops and mixed genes and languages.

+NZ is temperate. like australia. good fit for europeans. pacific islands mostly still populated by pacific islanders. they already had food production when europeans showed up, and so had enough population density to have tropical diseases. p353

+hunter gatherers and food producers happily adopted better crops when they showed up. p357

+large language groups in eurasia. food producers spread out, displacing hnter-gatherers, then local changes to the language. america has many smaller language families. suggests no sweeping displacement. small groups with sporadic interactions rather than well-connected population centers. p371

+Africa.
+Bantu expansion, Indonesian colonization of madagascar. p377

 -->